Flows quickstart

 Here is an example of a simple flow built with Windmill.

-It is important to have in mind that in Windmill Scripts are at the basis of Flows and Apps.
-To sum up roughly, workflows are state machines represented as DAG to compose scripts together.
-Learn more in the Script Quickstart in the previous section.
+Have in mind that in Windmill, Scripts are at the basis of Flows and Apps.
+To sum up roughly, workflows are state machines represented as DAGs (Directed Acyclic Graphs) to compose scripts together.
+To learn more about scripts, check the Script quickstart.
 You will not necessarily have to re-build each script as you can reuse them from your workspace or from the Hub.

 Those workflows can run for-loops, branches (parralellizable) suspend themselves until a timeout or receiving events such as webhooks or approvals.
 They can be scheduled very frequently and check for new external items to process (what we call "Trigger" script).